System-Engineering-Group-9/system-engineering-group-9.github.io/docs/testing.md

 - **Negative Testing**: Tests the system's resilience by providing malformed or incomplete input to validate proper error responses.

 ### Section 1.5 - Code Coverage

 Our team prioritizes maintaining a high level of test coverage.
-Using coverage.py, we achieved over 90% code coverage across the backend.
+Using **pytest-cov**, we achieved over 90% code coverage across the backend.
 To ensure this standard is met, we run:
 ```
 coverage run --source=app -m pytest
 coverage report --show-missing